 Women’s Hair Loss

-Although less is known about the causes of female patterned baldness, some of the most common causes appear to be from hormonal changes affecting menopausal woman, aging, and genes.
-Female patterned baldness results in miniaturized hair that becomes much finer than regular hair over time.
+While there is less information that is currently known about all of the causes of female patterned baldness, some of the most commonly recognized causes include the aging process, hormonal changes that affect women experiencing menopause, and genetics.
+In general, female patterned baldness results in miniaturized hair that becomes much finer in texture and appearance than regular hair (as time passes).

-Before pursuing a hair transplant, many women should do a basic lab test in order to rule out any medical disorders that are easily treatable.
-Rogaine (topical Minoxidil 2%) is the most popular medical treatment for women with female patterned baldness.
+Before making the decision to have a hair transplant, female patients should undergo a basic lab test in order to rule out easily treatable medical disorders.
+In addition, Rogaine (topical minoxidil 2%) is viewed as the most popular medical treatment for women suffering from female patterned baldness.

-Hair transplant could be an effective option for many women.
-Women who benefit the most from a hair transplant procedure are the ones who have male patterned baldness, since the hair is preserved in the back and sides of the head, and balding or thinning is limited to some areas on the top, crown or front.
-Women with a very high forehead are also great candidates for hair transplantation.
+After the scalp of the patient has been examined by the doctor, a female hair transplant could be an effective solution for many women.
+The female patients who will benefit the most from a hair transplant are those who have male patterned baldness since the hair will be preserved on the back and sides of the head.
+In addition, balding or thinning will be limited to some of the areas located on the top, front, or crown.
+Plus, women who have a very high forehead are also considered to be ideal candidates for a hair transplant.